 If you believe that foreclosure is imminent, there are some other avenues.
 For example, you may be able to engage in a "short sale," which sometimes allows you to sell your house for whatever amount you can receive, give the proceeds to the lender, and walk away free of your mortgage debt, even if the sale netted less than the balance of the mortgage.
 You may also consider a "short refinance" which allows a portion of the debt to be forgiven, while refinancing the rest, hopefully under better terms.

 How Can A Fortuna, California Attorney Help?

-If you are worried about foreclosure, a good Fortuna, California real estate attorney may be able to help.
-A attorney can increase your chances of keeping your home, and help minimize the financial impact if keeping it proves impossible.
+If you are worried about foreclosure, a good Fortuna, California real estate Attorney may be able to help.
+An Attorney can increase your chances of keeping your home, and help minimize the financial impact if keeping it proves impossible.